Dr. Laurel Williamson

 Mr. Van Wigginton

 Mr. Van A. Wigginton is one of three San Jacinto College campus provosts.
 Mr. Wigginton began his career at San Jacinto College as a government professor in 1995.
-Since that time, he has served as the department chair for the department of social sciences, dean of liberal arts and sciences, and interim provost.
+Since that time, he has served as the department chair for the department of social sciences and dean of liberal arts and sciences.

 Mr. Wigginton has worked closely with local independent school districts (ISDs) in developing and expanding the College’s dual credit offerings.
 He also coordinated the GEAR Up Program with Pasadena ISD and is active in supporting numerous ISD partnership programs.
-He has also taught as a lecturer in political science at the University of Houston.
+He has also taught as a lecturer in political science at the University of Houston-University Park.
+Mr. Wigginton served on the Texas Higher Education Coordinating Board Undergraduate Education Advisory Committee that serves as a forum for problem solving and the generation of good ideas to improve undergraduate education.
+Mr. Wigginton currently serves on the Texas Chiropractic College Board of Regents.

-Mr. Wigginton serves on the Texas Higher Education Coordinating Board Undergraduate Education Advisory Committee and on the San Jacinto YMCA Board of Directors.
+He has also served on the San Jacinto YMCA Board of Directors.
 He is a graduate of Leadership Deer Park sponsored by the Deer Park Chamber of Commerce.
+Mr. Wigginton has also served as Chairman of the La Porte Bayshore Chamber of Commerce for 2017 and President of the Rotary Club of La Porte.

 Mr. Wigginton holds a doctorate in jurisprudence from the University of Houston.
 He has also pursued graduate studies in political science at the University of Houston, and earned a master’s degree in public administration and a bachelor’s degree in government, both from Lamar University.